 Nellis AFB lies within the Upper Colorado River Basin Hydrological Region of Nevada.
-The portion of the watershed in which Nellis AFB is located is characterized by few perennial streams and numerous ephemeral washes that are drained by the Las Vegas Wash, and is connected to the Colorado River by Lake Mead (Nellis AFB, 2019a).
-The project areas are not located within a 100-year floodplain (see Figure A-6, refer to Appendix A).
+The portion of the watershed in which Nellis AFB is located is characterized by few perennial streams and numerous ephemeral washes that are drained by the Las Vegas Wash, and is connected to the Colorado River by Lake Mead (Nellis AFB, 2024).
+The project areas are not located within a 100-year floodplain (see Figures 3-4 and 3-5).